Empress Place Building: History

 In front of the building was a public square which was given the name Empress Place by the Municipal Council in 1907 in honour of Queen Victoria.
 It may well be the oldest pedestrian space in Singapore.
 Over time, Government Offices became associated with Empress Place and its name changed to what we know it today.
 As the demand for more government office space increased, three major extensions were added in 1880, 1904–1909 and 1920.
 Fortunately, every one of these extensions were faithful to McNair's Neo-Palladian design and the building maintained a harmonious overall look.

 In the surrounding area also known as Empress Place, the Memorial Hall and Tower were added in 1905 and extensive renovations were carried out from 1954 until 1979.
 Raffles' statue, now in front of the Victoria Memorial Hall and Theatre, as it is now called, was first erected on the Padang in 1887 but later removed to its present site in 1919.
 A second statue, a copy of the first one, was erected at Raffles Landing Place in 1972.
-The Dalhousie Memorial was originally located at Dalhousie Pier but found its present place in 1886.
+The Dalhousie Obelisk was originally located at Dalhousie Pier but found its present place in 1886.
 Cavenagh Bridge was built in 1869 and was converted to pedestrian traffic after the erection of Anderson Bridge.
 These are the major elements which have contributed to the developing qualities of Empress Place.

 The Empress Place Building was used by government departments until the late 1980s.
 It is perhaps best known as the Registry of Births and Deaths, the Citizenship Registry, and the Immigration Department.
 In the late 1980s, plans were made to convert Empress Place Building into a museum.
 Extensive restoration began, culminating in the opening of the Empress Place Museum on 7 April 1989 by the then Second Deputy Prime Minister Ong Teng Cheong.

 Although the museum was afflicted with structural and logistical problems from its inception, it nonetheless managed to organise five outstanding exhibitions on Chinese history in six years.
 The first of these exhibitions, which featured royal objects from the Qing dynasty, put on display many precious artefacts never seen before outside China.
 By 1995, the museum's problems got the better of it and on 30 April that year, it closed its doors.

-Subsequently, the Empress Place Building underwent renovations and opened as the second wing of the Asian Civilisations Museum on 2 March 2003, exhibiting Southeast, South, and West Asian collections.

 The Empress Place Building was gazetted as a national monument on 14 February 1992.
+Subsequently, the Empress Place Building underwent renovations and opened as the second wing of the Asian Civilisations Museum on 2 March 2003, exhibiting Southeast, South and West Asian collections.